UlianaRD/Final-Project/Defensive Report.md

 * **Metric**: WHEN max() OF system.process.cpu.total.pct OVER all documents
 *	**Threshold**: IS ABOVE 0.5 FOR THE LAST 5 minutes
-*	**Vulnerability Mitigated**: Malicious software, programs (malware or viruses) running taking up resources
-*	**Reliability**: TODO: Does this alert generate lots of false positives/false negatives?
-Rate as low, medium, or high reliability.

-The alert is highly reliable.
+*	**Reliability**: The alert is highly reliable.
 Even if there isn’t a malicious program running this can still help determine where to improve on CPU usage.

 ![Photo4](Photos/5.png)
 ![Photo5](Photos/6.png)